STEP 1 : Apply Online

 - Recommender’s letters will be treated as confidential material and will not be available to applicants or parties other than OIST faculty members assessing the application.
 In registering a recommender the applicant acknowledges that there is no right to read the recommender’s letter.

-- An applicant who is seeking admission on the basis of a qualification from a university for which the language of teaching and/or examination is not English is required to provide a TOEFL or IELTS score obtained within the last 2 years.
+- Proof of English Proficiency: An applicant who is seeking admission on the basis of a qualification from a university for which the language of teaching and/or examination is not English is required to provide a TOEFL or IELTS score obtained within the last 2 years.

 - OIST Institutional Code for TOEFL: 8794